Suburban Habitats, Ecological Impacts, and Management Tools

 What's Happening in Prince William County?

 In April 2017 the Board of County Supervisors created a Pilot Archery Deer Management Program.
-This program was developed over several years by a workgroup consisting of representatives from the Prince William County Police Department, Public Works, Parks and Recreation, and the Virginia Department of Game & Inland Fisheries.
+This program was developed over several years by a workgroup consisting of representatives from the Prince William County Police Department, Public Works, Parks and Recreation, and the Virginia Department of Wildlife Resources.

-Three properties are identified as locations for the County's first hunts on public parkland, in cooperation with established hunt clubs.
+Three properties were identified as locations for the County's first hunts on public parkland, in cooperation with established hunt clubs.
 Hunting is only permitted through this program, no individual hunters will be allowed.

 Rippon Lodge Historic Site - Deer Management Specialty Services.

 October 10, 17, 24, 31 November 7, 14